Skip to content

 tenzir-platform alert list

 The following commands set up alerts for specific nodes.
-When a node remains disconnected for the configured duration, an alert triggers by sending a POST request to the configured webhook URL.
+When a node remains disconnected for the configured duration, the alert triggers by sending a POST request to the configured webhook URL.

 The node to monitor.
 You can provide either a node ID or a node name, as long as the name is unambiguous.